-- 3.24 Assessment of Assumptions and Methods-An actuarial communication should identify the party responsible for each material assumption and method.
-Where the communication is silent about such responsibility, the actuary who issued the communication will be assumed to have taken responsibility for that assumption or method. - 3.24.1 Assumptions or Methods Not Selected by the Actuary-The actuary should assess whether an assumption or method not selected by the actuary is reasonable for the purpose of the measurement, except as provided in section 3.24.2.
+- 3.25 Assessment of Assumptions and Methods Not Selected by the Actuary-For each measurement date, the actuary should assess whether an assumption or method not selected by the actuary is reasonable for the purpose of the measurement, other than 1) prescribed assumptions or methods set by law and 2) assumptions or methods that the actuary has not selected and is unable to assess for reasonableness for the purpose of the measurement.
 For purposes of this assessment, reasonable assumptions or methods are not necessarily limited to those the actuary would have selected for the measurement.
 In this assessment, the actuary should determine whether the assumption or method significantly conflicts with what, in the actuary's professional judgment, would be reasonable for the purpose of the measurement.
-If, in the actuary's professional judgment, there is a significant conflict, the actuary should disclose this conflict in accordance with section 4.2(a).
-This section does not apply to a prescribed assumption or method set by law.
+If, in the actuary's professional judgment, there is a significant conflict, the actuary should disclose this conflict in accordance with section 4.2(a). - 3.26 Documentation-The actuary should consider preparing and retaining documentation to support compliance with the requirements of section 3 and the disclosure requirements of section 4.
+When preparing documentation, the actuary should prepare documentation in a form such that another actuary qualified in the same practice area could assess the reasonableness of the actuary's work or could assume the assignment if necessary.
+The degree of such documentation should be based on the professional judgment of the actuary and may vary with the complexity and purpose of the actuarial services.
+In addition, the actuary should refer to ASOP No. 41, section 3.8, for guidance related to the retention of file material other than that which is to be disclosed under section 4.